Plant the Perfect Garden for Native Plants and Pollinators

 To foster a healthy environment in your backyard, it’s best to outfit your garden with plants native to your area.
 In addition to already fitting into the ecosystem, native plants will already be adapted to your climate and region.
 They will thrive with less care and stress, and they’ll support the health of your entire yard, too, attracting pollinators and beneficial bugs.

-Non-native, invasive plants often wipe out native species, which can harm the entire ecosystem.
-For example, lavender enjoys dry, sandy soil and full sun; avoid planting lavender next to elephant’s ear, which loves moist soil and shade!
+Non-native, invasive plants can sometimes wipe out native species, which may harm the entire ecosystem.
 Read “Why Native Plants Matter” with a list of common native plants.

 Pollinators—from bees to butterflies—are vital to our flowers and food.
 In fact, about one-third of every bite of food we eat stems from the efforts of pollinators!

 Native bees are the most important pollinators in most ecosystems.
-Included in this group are sweat bees and mason bees, which are both solitary bees.
+Included in this group are mason bees, miner bees, and leafcutter bees, which are all solitary bees.
 Instead of living in colonies, like honey bees or bumblebees, solitary bees live on their own in burrows, reeds, or other protected areas.
-Learn about creating a bee house for solitary bees.
+Learn about creating a bee house for native solitary bees.

 Bees aren’t the only pollinators in the garden, though.
 Flies, butterflies, beetles, and wasps also play important roles.
-In fact, while you may expect that butterflies are the #2 pollinator, flies are the ones that hold that honor.
+In fact, while you may expect butterflies to be the #2 pollinator, flies are the ones that hold that title.

-Other insects—such as wasps, flies, ladybugs, and beetles—pollinate and tackle pests, too.
-For example, lacewings and ladybugs eat aphids, which can decimate crops; and flies are the second.
+Other insects—such as praying mantises, ladybugs, and green lacewings—are fantastic at tackling pests.
+For example, lacewings and ladybugs eat aphids, which can decimate vegetable crops.
 Read “Beneficial Insects in the Garden” and see a list of the good bugs with pictures!

-A garden with diversified sources of nectar (e.g., shrubs, trees, and flowers—ideally, natives) that bloom from early spring through late fall can attract insects and ultimately benefit the entire garden.
+A garden with diversified sources of nectar (e.g., shrubs, trees, and flowers—ideally, natives) that bloom from early spring through late fall can attract insects throughout the growing season and ultimately benefit the entire garden.
 For example, bright flowers such as sunflowers, candytuft, and marigolds create places where ladybugs and lacewings can shelter and lay eggs.

 See our lovely video on planting a pollinator flower strip in your yard or garden!